 According to legend, Setúbal was founded by Tubal, the son of Cain.
 Today, it's an industrious fishing city and the country's third largest port.

 Away from the industrial sprawl there's an attractive old town with pedestrian streets and squares filled with shops and cafes.

-Off the main square ("Praça do Bocage," named after a local 18th century poet described by William Beckford as "perhaps the most original poet ever created by God"), is the 16th century Church of Saint Julian.
-It has fine 18th century tiled panels and gilded altar decorations, but the city's architectural treasure is the striking 15th century Gothic-Manueline Church of Jesus.
+Off the main square ("Praça do Bocage," named after a local 18th-century poet described by William Beckford as "perhaps the most original poet ever created by God"), is the 16th-century Church of Saint Julian.
+It has fine 18th-century tiled panels and gilded altar decorations, but the city's architectural treasure is the striking 15th-century Gothic-Manueline Church of Jesus.

 Designed by the same architect as Lisbon's Jeronimos Monastery, it is recognized as the earliest example of Manueline architecture, and Hans Christian Andersen described it as "one of the most beautiful small churches I have ever seen."

 Of particular interest are the flamboyant doorway, the main chapel, and six extraordinary stone pillars shaped like coils of rope.
-In the Gothic cloisters of the church is the City Museum, with remarkable 16th century paintings of the life of Christ, antique tiles and coins, and a rich collection of ecclesiastical gold and silver.
+In the Gothic cloisters of the church is the City Museum, with remarkable 16th-century paintings of the life of Christ, antique tiles and coins, and a rich collection of ecclesiastical gold and silver.

-Another noteworthy church is the 13th century Church of Santa Maria da Graça at the east end of the old town, with carved and gilded altars from the 16th and 17th centuries.
+Another noteworthy church is the 13th-century Church of Santa Maria da Graça at the east end of the old town, with carved and gilded altars from the 16th and 17th centuries.

 Opposite the city is Troia, an immense strip of fine sand well connected by a ferry departing from the port.
 The northern end of the peninsula is heavily developed and includes an exceptional 18-hole golf course by Robert Trent Jones Sr. On the southern end there are miles of glorious empty beaches, great stretches of dunes, and a pine forest.